Profile :: Who we are

 Many people voluntarily help to promote atheism in Canada and throughout the world, which specifically includes advocacy for the rights and freedoms of all Canadians and atheists both domestically and internationally.
 While atheism advocacy continues to be a mostly private affair for many atheists, some of these efforts also involve volunteering for key roles in more officially-public capacities, which are detailed hereunder.

 Randolf's philosophy concerning atheism is that it is merely a classification of not believing in deities (gods and goddesses), and that atheism is not a position (which would require defense from a definitional standpoint if it were).
-Unfortunately, atheism is misunderstood by some people in a variety of confusingly different ways, so in an effort to help combat this problem, and after much research, Randolf published a free web site at www.define-atheism.com that comprehensively documents the proper and academically-supported definition of the words "atheism" and "atheist."
+Unfortunately, atheism is misunderstood by some people in a variety of confusingly different ways, so in an effort to help combat this problem, and after much research, Randolf published a free web site at www.define-atheism.com that comprehensively documents the commonly-used and academically-supported definition of the words "atheism" and "atheist."

 Despite the occasional use of a myriad of labels to sub-categorize the various reasons that people are atheists (e.g., consequence, conscious choice, no reason at all, etc.) and/or their agendas (most atheists don't have an "atheist agenda"), Randolf prefers not to use these terms because he feels that they add confusion and complexity to conversations.
 He finds that additional words like "skeptic" and "anti-theist" (and others) are already more than sufficiently clear to further identify common individual characteristics on an as-needed basis.